Passwords and FIDO2 Are Meant To Be Secret: A Practical Secure Authentication Channel for Web Browsers

 Next, we show a secondary advantage of providing a working implementation of nonce-based password replacement working---it enables research on this topic to progress, enabling meaningful efforts towards securing browser-server interactions.
 As an example of this possibility, we extend the FIDO2 API to enable it to defend against recently discovered local attacks~\cite{yadav2024security}.
 This helps address a security concern in a widely used protocol and demonstrates the utility and flexibility of our high-level design for a secure browser channel using nonce replacement.
 We implement our design into Firefox and evaluate it, demonstrating that it empirically blocks local attacks against the FIDO2 protocol.

-The code for both of our implementations is in the Firefox source repository and available at [redacted], respectively.
+The code for both of our implementations can be found at \url{https://doi.org/10.5281/zenodo.16739763}.
 As such, our work advances our scientific understanding of secure password entry and makes an important practical contribution.
 We hope other researchers will build on this artifact to create compelling security features for password managers and password-based authentication.
 Future research could expand our approach to secure other authentication methods, use nonces to detect and triage vulnerabilities and secure manual password entry.
 Similarly, future research can explore securing other browser APIs using our design.